 OCD can be intensified by caffeine consumption, increasing heart rate, anxiety and obsessive thinking.
-One study however showed that caffeine consumption reduced compulsive behavior in those tested.
-It would still be wise to stop consuming caffeine with an anxiety disorder to see if this helps, and limit the intake to see if any positives are seen.
+One study however showed that caffeine consumption reduced compulsive behavior.
+It would still be wise to stop consuming caffeine with an anxiety disorder to see if it helps, and limit the intake to see if any positives are seen.

-Our ancestors have used adrenaline to stay alive and keep reproducing.
-Due to evolution these mechanisms are still at work, even if our lives have changed drastically over time.
-What our ancestors needed adrenaline for may be completely different to what we need it for.
+Our ancestors used adrenaline to stay alive.
+Beneficial through evolution to keep us reproducing.
+Through evolution, these mechanisms are still at work, even if our lives have changed drastically.

 Why does caffeine make OCD worse?